 Yuki Natori New York

-Located 2 blocks off Central Park, the most stressful experience you'll have at this salon will probably be shuffling your feet behind tourists while you try to get to the front door.
+Located two blocks off Central Park, the most stressful experience you'll have at this salon will probably be shuffling your feet behind tourists while you try to get to the front door.
 Inside, you'll find a luxurious and thoroughly modern Salon & Spa complete with massage rooms, a bar, and some of the best nail techs in the city.

 39 W 56th St., New York City